AGulev/defold-extension-uptime/README.md

 This Defold Native Extension allows receiving a system uptime.
 **This timer resets when user restarts their device!**

+Possible use cases:

-Possible use case: if you want to use a timer for restore lives (or something else) in your game without server but want to have better protection against cheaters who just change system time.
+* If you want to use a timer for restore lives (or something else) in your game without server but want to have better protection against cheaters who just change system time.
+* Seed for math.randomseed() (thanks @dragosha for that use case idea)

 ## Setup